fall-leaves

 2. Colder weather can decrease physical motivation.

 As someone who works out often and intensely, it’s usually not a battle to get myself to the gym.
 In fact, I enjoy it.
 However, the winters are another story.
-I tend to avoid early morning workouts, as well as late afternoon ones, since it’s basically completely dark at both times and leads to me feeling unmotivated.
-This leaves the middle of the day to work out, which luckily works for me.
+I tend to avoid early morning workouts, as well as late afternoon ones, since I feel unmotivated to exercise when it’s basically completely dark at those times.
+This leaves only the middle of the day to work out, which luckily works for me.
 But I still notice a decrease in intensity.
-And lacking that enjoyment and intensity affects my mental state, as well.
-This makes sense, as colder weather has been proven to decrease numerous factors having to do with exercise, like muscle strength, blood flow, dexterity and balance.
-So how can you overcome this cold weather-induced lack of motivation?
-It’s not very complex, but I’ve found the best solution is just to force myself to get to the gym.
-Once there, I’ve never regretted showing up.
-If you still struggle with this, go out of your way to schedule workout time into your day and take note of your mood changes after — you’ll likely stay more committed.
+My winter workouts also lack their customary enjoyment and intensity, which affects my mental state, as well.
+This makes sense, as colder weather has been affects a lot of factors related to exercise, like muscle strength, blood flow, dexterity, and balance.

 3. Gloomy weather can lead to less healthy diet choices (which affects mood).

 Think about it.
 When you’re home or in the office on a gloomy, rainy day, do you often crave a salad or some warm, cozy comfort food?
 If you’re like most people, including myself, your answer is probably the latter, even if you feel guilty and bloated afterward.
-But there’s a good reason for this diet desire: Because sunlight affects certain chemicals in your body, including serotonin, it can lead people to crave carbohydrates due to the food group’s ability to increase serotonin levels.
-However, it’s important to note that this increase doesn’t last and people soon find themselves back where they started.
-While it may be tough, try to remind yourself that while fleetingly satisfying, eating empty carbs likely won’t make you feel better long-term, especially if the weather remains the same.
-Instead, work on making healthy, filling diet decisions to leave yourself feeling full both physically and mentally.
-If you find this especially tough, plan ahead.
-Take the time to meal prep for the week and have a plan for each meal, each day.
-Then you have less likelihood of veering off track throughout the week.
+But there’s a good reason for this diet desire: Because sunlight affects certain chemicals in your body, including serotonin, it can lead people to crave carbohydrates, which increase serotonin levels.
+However, it’s important to note that this increase doesn’t last, so people soon find themselves back where they started.

 Of course, every individual is different.
 What one person despises may be the environment another person thrives in.
 What’s important is that you take the time to acknowledge what weather affects you the most and how, then create a plan for managing those mood changes.